Have you finished your family or lost a lot of weight and want to restore your breasts?

 Yes.
 The rebate itself is around $1000 but importantly, you must be entitled to the Medicare number to ensure that your private health insurance to kick in.

 Medicare states that a rebate is only available in cases where strict conditions are met including that 2/3 of the volume of breast tissue sits below the breast fold.
-For women with children the Medicare rules limit this rebate to 1-7 years after their last child was born.

 The Medicare item number is 45558 (to check with your fund).
 Not all policies will cover this item, so you may consider a change to your cover or even fund.